In 2021-22, Rachel worked with the Adrian Brinkerhoff Poetry Foundation and Poet in the City to record two new poetry films.

 Rachel has worked with Barnsley Museums on various projects including producing digital poetry workshops for Hear My Voice 2020, and running a workshop with Helen Mort and Toria Garbutt for a Mothers Who Make Special 2019.

 From 2018-2021 Rachel worked with Poet in the City and the British Library on a project called Collections in Verse, which aims to bring exhibitions to life through poetry and performance.
-Rachel ran a series of ‘listening workshops’ with Sheffield Libraries to find out about the experiences and histories of women in the city, and collaborated with various artists on a multimedia poetry performance, exhibition and mural.
+Rachel ran a series of listening workshops with Sheffield Libraries to find out about the experiences and histories of women in the city, and collaborated with various artists on a multimedia poetry performance, film, exhibition and mural.

 Guest Editor: A3 Review